AbhyasKanaujia/Maths-Formulae/README.md

 I would recommend bookmarking this page because most probably you won't find it on Google.
 Press `ctrl + D` on your PC.

 This is the homepage.
 I will link all the new notes that I write here as I study them.
 All individual pages will have links to come back to this page at at the bottom.

-### Discussion and Commenting

-#### Discussion

-Discussion should be done where it is most relevant.
-This is where you get help or give your suggestions.

-You can comment on any specific part of any page by highlighting/selecting it and typing your comment on the box that appears.
-You might need to be signed up to HackMD to use this feature.
-This is where you should discuss about the topic eg. improvement/correction/suggestion.
-Do not use this section for thanking/ranting.

-#### Comments

-You can use the comment at the bottom of every page to make any comment that is not directly related to the topic.
-You might need be signed up to Disqus though Google/Facebook/email.

-Comments can contain thanking/ranting.
-Do not use this section to discuss related to topic since it might get lost in the comments and would be harder to pin point where exactly you need help/have suggestions for.

 ### Licensing